 Veterans and disabled veterans will receive special consideration when:

-- They clearly meet the minimum qualifications of the position;
+- They clearly meet the minimum and preferred qualifications of the position;

 - Have completed the application process (no incomplete applications); and

 - Have submitted the qualifying documents by the closing date listed on the job posting.

 Hiring managers will be alerted to qualified veterans or disabled veterans in the candidate pool.

 Qualified veterans will receive special preference at each evaluation step in the hiring process for which they are actively being considered.